Amara vs NHOA Tulum: Emerita Project Investment Comparison

 Recommendation: Avoid concentration in single developer, diversify across developers and zones for risk reduction, even sacrificing potential returns from concentrated positioning.

-2026 market context and timing considerations
+What should buyers verify on 2026 market context and timing considerations?

 Both projects face Tulum’s 2026 market dynamics including supply increases, infrastructure development, and regulatory evolution affecting investment timing and positioning.